First Evidence of Intrinsic Alignments of Red Galaxies at $z > 1$: Cross-correlation between CFHTLenS and FastSound Samples: Introduction

 Intrinsic alignment (IA) is a coherent alignment of galaxy orientations with the surrounding large-scale structure caused by the local gravitational interaction \citep{Croft:2000,Heavens:2000,Catelan:2001,Hirata:2004}.
 IA has been considered as one of the main contaminants of weak lensing surveys, where the source galaxies are assumed to be randomly oriented.
 While weak lensing is a major probe to constrain cosmological parameters, it requires an accurate modeling of IA to avoid constraints being biased \citep{ Joachimi:2015}, and thus we need to understand how large the IA effect is and how it depends on scales and time.
 IA also contains useful information about galaxy formation and evolution.
 Galaxies at higher redshifts could be either more strongly or weakly aligned because of shorter time elapsed for internal and external interactions, e.g., structure formations and mergers, to boost or suppress IAs.
 Therefore, measuring the IA at various redshifts will help constrain dynamical aspects of galaxy evolution models.

-Furthermore, due to the fact that galaxy shapes are linearly related the gravitational potential on cosmological scales, there is a growing interest of using IA as a new tool to constrain cosmological models \citep{Schmidt:2012,Chisari:2013,Okumura:2019, Taruya:2020}.
-Since ongoing and future deep surveys provide high-quality galaxy images toward high redshifts \citep[e.g.,][]{Aihara:2018}, IA can be a powerful cosmological probe complementary to galaxy clustering and weak lensing.
+Furthermore, due to the fact that galaxy shapes are linearly related the gravitational potential on cosmological scales, there is a growing interest of using IA as a new tool to constrain cosmological models \citep{ Chisari:2013, Taruya:2020}.
+Since ongoing and future deep surveys provide high-quality galaxy images toward high redshifts, IA can be a powerful cosmological probe complementary to galaxy clustering and weak lensing.

-The IA of elliptical galaxies has been observed at $z<1$ by measuring intrinsic ellipticity correlations and shown to contaminate the weak-lensing power spectrum by $\sim 10\%$ \citep{Hirata:2007,Mandelbaum:2006,Okumura:2009,Okumura:2009a,Singh:2015,Johnston:2021}.
+The IA of elliptical galaxies has been observed at $z<1$ by measuring intrinsic ellipticity correlations and shown to contaminate the weak-lensing power spectrum by $\sim 10\%$ \citep{Mandelbaum:2006,Hirata:2007,Okumura:2009,Okumura:2009a,Singh:2015,Johnston:2021}.
 Extending such observations to higher redshifts is important to better understand IA as a cosmological probe and as a source of contamination to weak lensing studies.

-Motivated by these, in this \letter, we report the first evidence of IA of red galaxies at $z>1$ by cross-correlating the shape sample selected from the Canada-France-Hawaii Telescope Lensing Survey (CFHTLenS; \cite{Erben:2013}) data with the galaxy density sample from the Subaru FastSound survey \citep{Tonegawa:2015}.
+Motivated by these, in this \letter, we report the first possible evidence for IA of red galaxies at $z>1$ by cross-correlating the shape sample selected from the Canada-France-Hawaii Telescope Lensing Survey (CFHTLenS; \cite{Erben:2013}) data with the galaxy density sample from the Subaru FastSound survey \citep{Tonegawa:2015}.